 “Certainly sir, I do know what off the record means.”

 “Good.
 Dani was given a pill that was four times stronger than she thought.
 Someone wanted her to overdose.
-The reason I brought you in is because someone made an attempt on someone else in her family today and I’m hoping you’ll be able to help us catch him.
+The reason I brought you in is that someone made an attempt on someone else in her family today and I’m hoping you’ll be able to help us catch him.
 This morning a gift basket was delivered to Victoria Banks.”
 He was surprised as Jeffrey interrupted him.

 “Is Viki alright?”
 Jeffrey moved forward in his chair and put his hands on the desk in front of him.
 He liked Viki and had been assured that her basket was just a token of Carl’s respect, but now he was worried.
 Had he made a mistake?
 Did he send the wrong basket to her?